What is it Like to Travel New Zealand in April?

 - 10 Great Bike Trails on the South Island

 - The Best Mountain Biking Regions in New Zealand

 Additionally, April is well into (or just after) the wine-making season in New Zealand, so it’s a great time to try some of that famous New Zealand wine.
 Find out more in the 9 Great Winery Tours in New Zealand.

 Typical Prices in April

 Because April is considered a shoulder season in New Zealand, meaning it’s a season between the peak (busy) season and the low (quiet) season, it’s a great time to travel New Zealand if wanting to save a few bucks while still experiencing awesome weather.
-For an idea of general costs in New Zealand, take a look at this cost guide X1464.
+For an idea of general costs in New Zealand, take a look at this New Zealand travel budget guide.

 Flights to New Zealand in April

 Generally, flying to New Zealand during April is one of the lower-priced months to fly.
 However, a number of factors influence flight prices, such as how far in advance you book, how you book and more.
 We go through all of those factors in our guide to getting a cheap flight to New Zealand.
 Plus, wise up on the arrival process in our Airport Arrival Guide.

 Renting a vehicle in April is one of the cheaper months to do it thanks to it being the shoulder season.
 Expect prices to start from around NZ$20 per day for the cheapest vehicles.
 For more information on the cost of rental in New Zealand, check out How Much Does it Cost to Rent a Car in New Zealand?

 Hostels tend to keep their prices the same year-round by charging NZ$21-$32 per person per bed.
 Holiday Parks are more likely to change their prices with the seasons, so by being the shoulder season, April is a good time to stay in holiday parks while they are at a cheaper price than other months.
 For example, a powered site for a campervan will usually cost between NZ$15-$25.